mebishalnapit/creative-blog/readme.txt

 All other resources and theme elements are licensed under the [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.txt), version 3 or later.

-Creative Blog WordPress Theme, Copyright 2015 Bishal Napit Creative Blog is distributed under the terms of the GNU GPL
+Creative Blog WordPress Theme, Copyright 2015/16 Bishal Napit Creative Blog is distributed under the terms of the GNU GPL

+== THEME USAGE ==
+= Theme Features Usage =
+All the available options of this theme can be used from Appearance->Customize.

+== TRANSLATIONS ==
+If you've translated this theme into your native language, then, feel free to send the translation file to mebishalnapit@gmail.com and we will include it within the theme from next version update.

 == CHANGELOG ==
+= VERSION 0.2 =
+* Bootstrap Framework updated to version 3.3.6
+* Font Awesome icons updated to version 4.5.0

 = VERSION 0.1 =
 * Initial release